 MARION WILMOTM.Ost Registered Osteopath

 Marion qualified from the LSO (London School of Osteopathy) with a Masters in Osteopathy (M.Ost).
-As well as being an excellent structural osteopath, Marion has an interest in Cranial and Functional Osteopathy, she is also qualified in Dry Needling techniques (also commonly called Western Acupuncture).
-She treats patients of all ages from babies, children, adults and the elderly and is passionate about helping patients get better as quickly as possible so they can continue to enjoy quality of life.
+As well as being an excellent structural osteopath, Marion has an interest in Cranial and Functional Osteopathy, she is currently training in Kinesiology.
+She treats patients of all ages adults and the elderly and is passionate about helping patients get better as quickly as possible so they can continue to enjoy quality of life.